ThilinaManamgoda/cicd-sample-chart-mi/README.md

-# Helm Chart for deployment of WSO2 API Microgateway
+# Helm Chart for deployment of WSO2 Micro Integrator

 ## Contents